Oldwolfster/neural_network_arena/GIT_CHEATSHEET.md

 ## Switch back to the main branch to continue working
 git checkout master                                  # Switch back to 'master' branch

+## Update the frozen branch with new code.
+Commit and upload on master branch git checkout episode004_From_Zero_To_Regression_Hero git reset --hard master git push -f origin episode004_From_Zero_To_Regression_Hero

 ## View local branches
 git branch                                           # List all local branches (NOTE: highlights the current one with an asterisk (*).)